remyzorg/pendulum/pendulum_doc.md

 loop* to trigger the instant 10 times.
 Now you would like to add input signals to your machine.
 So you can give it parameters at each instants.

-First, modify your reactive program this way, by defining an input signal :
+First, modify your reactive program this way, by defining inputs signals :

 ```ocaml
 let%sync hw_loop =